bakame-php/http-structured-fields/README.md

 echo $item->toHttpValue(); //returns "hello world";a=:SGVsbG8gV29ybGQ=:
 ```

-Conversely, the `Item::fromPair` is an alternative to the `Item::from`
+`Item::fromPair` is an alternative to the `Item::from` named constructor, it expects
-which expects a tuple composed by an array as a list where:
+a tuple composed by an array as a list where:

 - The first member on index `0` represents one of the six (6) item type value;
-- The second optional member, on index `1`, MUST be an iterable construct containing tuples of key-value pairs;
+- The second optional member, on index `1`, **MUST** be an iterable construct containing
+  tuples of key-value pairs;

 Once instantiated, accessing `Item` properties is done via two (2) readonly properties: